thangngoc89/blog/content/writing-reason-react-bindings-the-right-way/index.md

 </p>
 ```

-This should works even with `age = undefined`.
-But the fact that I have to change the original component to write binding isn't ideal.
-And the pattern I use here (`props.hasOwnPropty("age")`) is common for switching between controlled/uncontrolled mode of a component.
+This should work even with `age = undefined`, but the fact that I have to change the original component to write a binding isn't ideal.
+The pattern I use here (`props.hasOwnPropty("age")`) is common for switching between controlled/uncontrolled mode of a component.

 # "The right way" of writing ReasonReact bindings

-Now we identify our problem, let's fix it.
+Now we've identified our problem, let's fix it.

 We need to find a way for not defining `age` in props.

-Lucky for us, Bucklescript provides a function named [**Special Creation Function**](https://bucklescript.github.io/docs/en/object.html#special-creation-function)
+Lucky for us, Bucklescript provides a function called the [**Special Creation Function**](https://bucklescript.github.io/docs/en/object.html#special-creation-function)

 The idea is simple: